 The KinkForAll unconferences are not youth sexual rights events because, as an unconference, KinkForAll has no specific sexuality focus.
 Whoever participates are the right people.
 Whatever the topics are, they are the right ones.
 Neither myself nor, as far as I know, anyone else in the KinkForAll community wishes to recruit any specific individual to the unconference.

 All I want is to maintain the accessibility of the event so it is available to any member of the human race who wants to participate.
 Again, KinkForAll always has been and should always remain 100% free and open to the public.
 All that being said, you can bet on my giving a presentation at KinkForAll Washington DC about youth sexual rights, because it’s an extremely important topic not only to me personally, but I think also to our children’s future.
+(And then, I did.
+I called it Sexual Adultism: The tragedy of youth sexual oppression.)

 If you’re interested in helping out, please consider crossposting the message below on your blog, sending it to any email lists you belong to that accept such messages, tweeting about it, or just telling a friend you think might be interested in checking it out.
 Thank you.